Young, Dumb and Living Off Mum: Premise

+The series follows a group of young adults who have never lived independently.
+The group live together in a house where they must be responsible for managing their own daily living activities, such as cooking, cleaning and budgeting.
+Each week they must compete against each other in work challenges set by their parents, designed to help them to develop independence skills.
+After each assignment, the parents meet to watch the footage of the task and decide who, based on behaviour and performance, should be eliminated from the competition.
+At the end of the series, the winner receives a round-the-world trip for two people.

 Episodes

 Series 1 (2009)

 Series 1 was first broadcast in July 2009.
 A total of eight contestants took part in the series; Danielle Tucker, Dina Massey, Dogan Peri, Jay Tronica, Rachel Hyde, Nicola Hitchen, Orion Nurse and Sean Evans.
 All of the contestants lived in a house, in Lewisham, South East London, for a total of four weeks.
 Danielle, Dina and Dogan made it to the final of the show, which was eventually won by Danielle.
 Her prize was a trip for two around the world.